MasDeb2022/passgen/README.md

 pw = passgen(30)
 ```
 in the code, and program will generate you a password with a length of e.g. 30 symbols.

+But by default, a generated password has 15 symbols.